 Successful training programs that focus on channel partner enablement need to address many aspects of the sales cycle including marketing, sales, and technical knowledge sets.
 A comprehensive channel training program should also account for all the different groups requiring specialized training within the partner company.

-Any modern PRM community should provide the ability to easily create and organize course and lessons with a variety of content including video, slides, images, and text as well as support for importing content from other course-authoring tools through industry standard formats such as SCORM and Tin Can API (Experience API) as part of a full prm system.
+Any modern PRM community should provide the ability to easily create and organize course and lessons with a variety of content including video, slides, images, and text as well as support for importing content from other course-authoring tools through industry standard formats such as Tin Can API (Experience API) as part of a full PRM system.

 It's vital that tests or quizzes are flexible enough to deliver multiple kinds of questions including multiple-choice, keyword selection, and essays.
 It’s also beneficial to use an automated process for issuing and tracking certificates when users pass tests with a predefined score.